-Order 2222-A. On March 18, 2021, the FERC issued Order 2222-A, 114 which addressed arguments on rehearing and set aside and clarified Order 2222 in part.
+Order 2222-A. On March 18, 2021, the FERC issued Order 2222-A, which addressed arguments on rehearing and set aside and clarified Order 2222 in part.
 Specifically, as is its right under Allegheny, the FERC modified the discussion in Order 2222 and set aside Order 2222, in part, by finding that the participation of demand response in DER aggregations is subject to the opt-out and opt-in requirements of Orders 719 and 719-A, providing further clarification on the FERC's interconnection policies pertaining to Qualifying Facilities ("QFs"), and modifying § 35.28(g)(12)(i) to make a non-substantive ministerial correction.
 Requests for rehearing and/or clarification of Order 2222-A were due on or before April 19, 2021 and were filed by: AEE/AEMA (Advanced Energy Management Alliance), EEI, National Association of Regulatory Utility Commissioners ("NARUC"), Louisiana Public Service Commission ("LPSC") and the Mississippi Public Service Commission ("MPSC"), North Carolina Utilities Commission, the MISO Transmission Owners ("MISO TOs"), and Voltus.
 On April 30, MISO filed comments supporting the rehearing requests filed by NARUC, LPSC/MPSC and the MISO TOs.
 On May 4, ISO-NE answered the AEE/AEMA request for clarification and/or rehearing of Order 2222.
 On May 14, AEE/AEMA answered ISO-NE's May 4 answer.

 On May 20, 2021, the FERC issued a "Notice of Denial of Rehearings by Operation of Law and Providing for Further Consideration".
-The Notice confirmed that the 60-day period during which a petition for review of Order 2222-A can be filed with an appropriate federal court was triggered when the FERC did not act on the requests for rehearing of Order 2222-A.115 The Notice also indicated that the FERC would address, as is its right, the rehearing
+The Notice confirmed that the 60-day period during which a petition for review of Order 2222-A can be filed with an appropriate federal court was triggered when the FERC did not act on the requests for rehearing of Order 2222-A. The Notice also indicated that the FERC would address, as is its right, the rehearing requests in a future order, and may modify or set aside its orders, in whole or in part, "in such manner as it shall deem proper."

-Participation of Distributed Energy Resource Aggregations in Markets Operated by Regional Transmission Organizations and Indep.
+&lt;sup>131 Participation of Distributed Energy Resource Aggregations in Markets Operated by Regional Transmission Organizations and Indep.
 Sys.
 Operators, 175 FERC ¶ 61,156 (May 24, 2021) ("ISO-NE Order 2222 Compliance Extension").

-114 Participation of Distributed Energy Resource Aggregations in Markets Operated by Regional Transmission Organizations and Indep.
+&lt;sup>133 Participation of Distributed Energy Resource Aggregations in Markets Operated by Regional Transmission Organizations and Indep.
 Sys.
-Operators, Order No. 2222-A, 174 FERC ¶ 61,197 (Mar.
+Operators, Order No. 2222-A, 174 FERC $\P$ 61,197 (Mar.
 18, 2021) ("Order 2222-A").

-115 Participation of Distributed Energy Resource Aggregations in Markets Operated by Regional Transmission Organizations and Indep.
+$^{134}$ Participation of Distributed Energy Resource Aggregations in Markets Operated by Regional Transmission Organizations and Indep.
 Sys.
-Operators, 175 FERC ¶ 62,109 (May 20, 2021) ("Notice of Denial of Rehearings By Operation of Law").
+Operators, 175 FERC $\P$ 62,109 (May 20, 2021) ("Notice of Denial of Rehearings By Operation of Law").